-When STEM is defined with the T as its focus, students become vulnerable to considerable issues around privacy, consent, and autonomy.
-Through the use of programs such as Google Education, students and teachers receive easy access to a wealth of free online apps advertised to make online learning simpler and more collaborative.
-These apps grant students and teachers the ability to access a plethora of online programs for free.
-However, through signing up and clicking "I accept" to the terms of use for each of these programs, students unwittingly give access to companies to data-mine and track every click.
-When we focus on the T, money is continually funnelled back to companies in Silicon Valley and to other tech giants through the purchasing of licenses, laptops, iPads, and robots.
-In addition to school spending, these companies profit from advertisements are driven by clickbait and tracked student searches.
-If STEM is defined as a mindset, however, the use of and reliance on technology becomes lessened, as students look at realworld problems from an interdisciplinary lens, not filtered through technology.
+Defining STEM using the T as its focus (silo), students have become vulnerable to considerable issues around privacy, consent, and autonomy.
+Through the use of programs such as Google Education, students and teachers are being given easy access to a wealth of free online apps advertised to make online learning simpler and more collaborative.
+These apps have allowed students and teachers the ability to access a plethora of online programs for free.
+However, through signing up and clicking "I accept" to the terms of use for each of these programs, students are unwittingly giving access to companies to data-mine and track every click.
+By focussing on the T, money is being continually funnelled back to companies in Silicon Valley and other tech giants through the purchasing of licenses, laptops, ipads, and robots.
+In addition to school spending, these companies are also profiting from advertisements that are driven by clickbait and the tracking of student searches.
+If STEM was defined as a mindset, the use of and reliance on technology would become lessened as students would be looking at real-world problems from an interdisciplinary lens and not one filtered through technology.